laurentj/slimerjs/README.md

 # Roadmap

-The goal for a first stable release is to have a full implementation of the API of PhantomJS 1.7 (or 1.8?).
+The goal for a first stable release is to have a full implementation of the API of PhantomJS 1.8.

 After this release, I'll try to hack XulRunner to run headless windows (very difficult I guess :-) )